 What did you think of the two women described above?
 Continue reading

 In the first episode of the TV series ‘House’, Cameron is shocked that House hired her because of her good looks.
 House asks her, “Would that upset you, really, to think that you were hired because of some genetic gift of beauty instead of some genetic gift of intelligence?”
-Only then it hits me that intelligence is also a genetic gift, just like beauty.
+Only then it hits me that intelligence can also be considered as a genetic gift, just like beauty.

 Why do we glorify intelligence while we think low of beauty, as if it is some unearned gift?
 Why is it that a beautiful, brainy woman wants to be called intelligent and not pretty at work?
 Here are some points why this might be the case: Continue reading

-They ask “How can a working woman in her mid-twenties not ride a scooty or drive a car?
+They ask “How can a working woman not ride a scooty or drive a car?
 How do you travel then?
 Aren’t buses tiring?
 Why would you spend so much on autos?”
 I want to answer them that Continue reading